jodal/comics/docs/development.rst

 *comics*' data model is very simple.
 The :mod:`comics.core` app consists of three models; :class:`Comic <comics.core.models.Comic>`, :class:`Release
 <comics.core.models.Release>`, and :class:`Image <comics.core.models.Image>`.
+The :mod:`comics.accounts` app adds a :class:`UserProfile
+<comics.accounts.models.UserProfile>` which add comic specific fields to
+Django's user model, including a mapping from the user to her preferred comics.

+.. deprecated:: 2.0
-The :mod:`comics.sets` app adds an additional model named :class:`Set
+   The :mod:`comics.sets` app has a model named :class:`Set
    <comics.sets.models.Set>`.
+This model is deprecated and replaced by
+   :class:`UserProfile <comics.accounts.models.UserProfile>`.

 Changes to the data model are managed using `South
 <http://south.aeracode.org/>`_ database migrations.
 If you need to change the
 models, please provide the needed migrations.